Village of Zumdorf, Smallest Village in Switzerland, or anywhere??

 Bartholomäus Schmid

 belonged to the Schmid family, which can be traced back to Hospental in the 17th century.
 Bartholomäus was born on August 25, 1660, and was adopted as Talmann von Ursern in 1693.
 In Bartholomäus Schmid, the country of Uri grew up as its most important Baroque architect.
 Bartholomäus’ grandfather was already a well-known master builder and built the parish church of St. Peter and Paul in Andermatt, which his grandson later enlarged.
 It took 200 years until the fifth generation of Schmid, namely Bartholomäus with his father and son, was accepted into the citizenship of the Ursine.
 Son Johann Sebastian served the valley as a long-time village notary and headed it from 1747-49 as Thalmann.
 A characteristic feature of Bartholomäus Schmid’s architectural style is the attachment of arched panels, the effect of which is enhanced by pilasters placed in front of them.
 This blind arch can also be found in the chapel in Zumdorf.
 Various other buildings by Bartholomäus Schmid, some in the Ursenertal, such as the church and chapel of St. Karl in Hospental, should also be mentioned.
-Bartholomäus Schmid died in 1738, but his wonderful works are still of great importance.
+Bartholomäus Schmid died in 1738, but his wonderful works are still important.

 Visit the website of the smallest city in Switzerland